qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 |

-Depending on the type of the field being analyzed, following statistics are returned for each grouped value:
+Depending on the type of the field being analyzed, the following statistics are returned for each grouped value:

 .. list-table::
    :header-rows: 1